KaEerola/IceLime/README.md

 In view_reference window is button "Remove a reference" clicking which user can choose certain reference from articles, inroceedings and books.
 By clicking submit button, user removes reference from references.

+### User can fulfill reference fields using DOI

+In every page where you are adding references.
+There is add DOI field where you can paste links of page of reference you want to add.
+It will automaticly fulfill input fields with reference information.

 # Contributors